saleor/saleor.io-learn/setup/graphql-code-generator.md

   path: /setup/typescript-path-aliases/
 ---

 [GraphQL Code Generator](https://www.graphql-code-generator.com/) is a command-line tool that generates TypeScript typings along with helpers such as React Hooks from a GraphQL schema.
 With this approach, we not only have the TypeScript types on the client that corresponds to the GraphQL ones from the Saleor API, but we also automate the process of transforming the GraphQL statement definitions (queries, mutations) into ready-to-execute code pieces provided as React Hooks.

-GraphQL Code Generator will automatically generate types representing all *the commerce notions* available in the Saleor API.
+GraphQL Code Generator will automatically generate types representing all _the commerce notions_ available in the Saleor API.
 It connects to a GraphQL endpoint and locates the API schema to execute the process of generating the corresponding TypeScript types.

 ## Configure GraphQL Code Generator

-Let's start by installing the GraphQL Code Generator command-line tool along with few plugins, namely the TypeScript, Apollo and React integrations, as development dependencies
+Let's start by installing the GraphQL Code Generator command-line tool along with few plugins, namely the TypeScript, Apollo and React integrations, as development dependencies.

 ```
 npm install -D @graphql-codegen/cli \